Per Diem in the UK 101

 Let’s start with the basics.
 Aside from being a Latin word, Per Diem does not refer to trips to Rome, even though that’s where the expression originated.
 It was in the ancient city, during the principality of emperor Neva (96-98 CE), that a series of welfare programmes was instituted, and one of them paid special attention to orphans.

 At the time, children would receive up to 2.5 assēs (the currency at the time) per diem (per day), so they could feed themselves.
 Today, the expression has taken a whole different meaning, referring to a fixed rate that is paid by a corporation as a means to compensate employees for their business expenses when travelling.
 In the UK, they’re called Scale Rate Payments by HMRC (His Majesty Revenue and Customs), the British taxing authority.

 Traditional Expense Reporting and Round Sum Allowances

-Such a stipend counts as earnings, which means it is subject to PAYE tax and NIS.
-But amounts paid to an employee for business travel and meals and associated expenses may qualify as ‘scale rate payments’.
-Scale rate payments are amounts agreed with HMRC or payments made in accordance with the HMRC benchmark scale rates.
+Round sum allowances count as employee earnings, which means that they are subjected to PAYE tax and NIS.
+On the other hand, amounts paid to an employee for business travel, meals and other associated expenses that qualify as scale rate payments are agreed with HMRC or payments made in accordance with the HMRC benchmark scale rates.